SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 Note that additional images will be available on typical platforms, e.g. `ubuntu-capi-image-v1.24.4` for platforms that are prepared to support SCS k8s cluster management.

+## Conformance Tests

+The script `images-openstack.py` will read the lists of mandatory and recommended images from a yaml file provided as command-line argument, connect to an OpenStack installation, and check whether the images are present.
+Missing images will be reported on various logging channels: error for mandatory, info for recommended images.
+The return code will be non-zero if the test could not be performed or if any mandatory image is missing.